jas-chen/jsty/README.md

 - Inserts only critical styles into stylesheet (both server side and client side)
 - No JavaScript object parsing
 - No JavaScript object hashing
 - _Adaptive_ CSS prefixer that detects browser CSS support and then prefixs styles lazily and properly.
-It prefixes not only CSS properties and values but also CSS pseudo-classes or pseudo-elements such as `:fullscreen`, `::placeholder`
+It prefixes not only CSS properties and values but also CSS pseudo-classes/elements such as `:fullscreen`, `::placeholder`
 - Class names and prefix results are cached
 - Flexibility.
 Don't need the prefixer?
 You can remove it or replace it with your own choice